-4. PROGRAMME INFORMATION
+4 INFORMATION

-The department offers the Diploma: Human Resource Management, the Diploma: Management Sciences (Human Resources Management) and the B Tech: Human Resources Management on a full time and part time basis.
+The department offers: The Higher Certificate (Human Resources Management) Diploma: Management Sciences (Human Resources Management) on a full time and part time basis; The Advanced Diploma and The Postgraduate Diploma: Human Resources Management.

-The M. Phil and PhD are offered on a part-time basis.
+The Masters and Doctorate are offered on a part-time basis.